 - An exciting encounter with our education animals

-- A walk in Rummel Creek (wear water shoes or old sneakers)
+- A walk in or along Rummel Creek (wear water shoes or old sneakers)

 - A nature-themed craft of your child’s choice (list below)